HostileCoding/PowerCLI/README.md

 `Stats using Google charts` - Create HTML reports with interactive charts using Google Charts

 `Alarm Reports` - Create HTML reports of triggered alarms

+`HTML Reports with AngularJS` - Dynamic HTML reports using PowerCLI back-end and AngularJS front-end